Matters Reserved for the Board

 • under the recommendations of the Code, they are the responsibility of an Audit, Nomination or Remuneration committee, with the final decision required to be taken by the Board as a whole.

 In undertaking the reserved activities, the Board shall have regards to the Principles and Provisions of the Code as well as the UK Listing Authority’s Listing, Prospectus and Disclosure and Transparency Rules and associated guidance.
-The Board should also take into account its obligations under S172 of the Companies Act 2006.
+The Board should also take into account its obligations under S172 of the Companies Act 2006 and all other legislation as may be applicable during the period.

 The Board should have oversight of the Group as a whole and, unless required otherwise by regulation, carry out the duties below for the parent company, major subsidiary undertakings and the Group as a whole, as appropriate.